 - 1. Install git

-- 2. Optionally you can install SourceTree to manage your repositories
+- 2. Optionally you can install GitKraken to manage your repositories

-- 3. Install Visual Studio 2015 Community
+- 3. Install Visual Studio 2015 Community Be sure to launch it at least once while being logged with your user account.
+Doing so will ensure that Visual Studio is correctly registered, because otherwise, the build of some dependencies may fail.

 - 4. Install Python 2.7

 - 5. Install CMake

 - 6. Install jom

 - 7. Install ninja